aygunazadova/aygunazadova.github.io/research.md

 ## Research Experience

-+ Honorary Fellow at the School of Life Sciences Department, Essex University, 2025-present
++ Honorary Fellow at the School of Life Sciences Department, Essex University, Aug 2025-present

 + Specialist Technician at the School of Life Sciences Department, Essex University, May 2023 – Jul 2023